 Since Sal is Cape Verde’s most touristy island, there are many international charter flights as well as domestic flights coming into the Amílcar Cabral International Airport, Cape Verde’s main international airport.

 The airport is located about 18 kilometers north of Santa Maria.
-Unfortunately, there is no scheduled public transport so that you have to take a cab or – if you don’t have too much luggage – an aluguer, a shared cab.
+Unfortunately, there is no scheduled public transport so you have to take a cab or – if you don’t have too much luggage – an aluguer, a shared cab.
 This being said, for a comfortable and safe shuttle to your accommodation, you might want to book your airport transport ahead*.

 How to Get Around

 Once in Cape Verde, if you want to visit other islands, the most convenient way to travel is, obviously, flying.
 At this moment, the best option seems to be going by Binter, a Spanish airline serving mainly the Canary Islands, but also other destinations in that region, i. e. also North and Northwest Africa.

 However, there are also ferries and catamarans and also organized day trips – albeit, they are crazy expensive.

-Sal has a good public minibusses system, however, you should inquire for the last bus back.
+Sal has a good public minibusses system, however, you should inquire about the last bus back.